Ratios of partition functions for the log-gamma polymer: Limits of path measures

-The RWRE $P^{\wgt, \lambda}$ has the fluctuation exponent of the 1+1 dimensional KPZ (Kardar-Parisi-Zhang) universality class: under the averaged distribution, at time $n$, the typical fluctuation away from the characteristic velocity of $(\lambda,\rho)$ is of size $n^{2/3}$.
-The reason is that the RWRE is close to a polymer and we can apply fluctuation results for the shift-invariant log-gamma polymer.
-Below $\E$ denotes expectation over the weights $\wgt$.
-Recall the characteristic velocity $\uvec_{\lambda,\rho}$ from \eqref{g:char}.
+The RWRE $P^{w, \lambda}$ has the fluctuation exponent of the $1+1$ dimensional KPZ (Kardar--Parisi--Zhang) universality class: under the averaged distribution, at time~$n$, the typical fluctuation away from the characteristic velocity of $(\lambda,\rho)$ is of size~$n^{2/3}$.
+The reason is that the RWRE is close to a polymer, and we can apply fluctuation results for the shift-invariant log-gamma polymer.
+Below $\mathbb{E} $ denotes expectation over the weights $w$.
+Recall the characteristic velocity $\mathbf{u}_{\lambda,\rho}$ from (\ref{gchar}).